BrianWill/japanese_vocab/README.md

 ## Story page

-A story's page display's its title and text.
+A story's page displays its title and text.

 A link under the title takes you to a page for drilling the words and kanji in the story.